 - they report the securities-law violation to a superior in their independent public-accounting firm, and the firm fails to promptly report that information to the SEC.

 Eligibility depends on various factors.
 If whistleblowers are uncertain about their eligibility, then they should consult with an experienced SEC whistleblower attorney.
 A skillful analysis may be the difference between a multimillion-dollar whistleblower award and no award at all.
-The analysis, moreover, may largely determine the size of an award.

 Tip #3: Act Fast

 It is never too early to think about maximizing your potential award.
-Whistleblowers may receive anywhere from 10% to 30% of the monetary sanctions collected in actions brought by the SEC and in related actions brought by other regulatory or law-enforcement authorities.
+Whistleblowers may receive anywhere from 10% to 30% of the monetary sanctions collected in actions brought by the SEC and in related actions brought by other regulatory or law enforcement authorities.
 And the timing of a whistleblower’s tip is a significant factor that the SEC considers in determining whether, and how much, to award.

 To be eligible for an award, a whistleblower must first submit “original information.”
 Original information is any information that the SEC does not already have.
 Whistleblowers who wait to report information, therefore, risk that someone else will submit the same information to the SEC first.
 Keep in mind that even if the SEC has already opened an investigation, whistleblowers may still qualify for an award if their information “significantly contributes” to the success of an action.